 Crawl4AI vs Exa in 2026 — OSS Crawler or Neural Search? (with fastCRW Benchmarks)

 Crawl4AI is a Python OSS crawler; Exa is a neural search API.
-Different categories. fastCRW unifies both at 833ms p50, 92% coverage, 6.6 MB RAM.
+Different categories. fastCRW unifies both in one small Rust binary with a public one-command benchmark.
 Benchmark inside.

 Crawl4AI is for self-running OSS scraping in Python; Exa is for semantic neural web search; fastCRW is the right answer when you want both primitives in one 8 MB binary.